dgerabagi/data-curation-environment/flattened_repo.md

 <file path="src/Artifacts/A12.
 DCE - Logging and Debugging Guide.md">
 # Artifact A12: DCE - Logging and Debugging Guide
 # Date Created: Cycle 19
-# Author: AI Model
+# Author: AI Model & Curator
-# Updated on: C19 (Add explicit clarification on where to find different types of logs.)
+# Updated on: C93 (Add section on Tactical Debugging)

 - **Key/Value for A0:**
 - **Description:** Explains how to access and use the integrated logging solution for debugging the extension's backend and frontend components.